Please review the information below regarding use of the facility

 - Empty the wheelbarrows - if they are full please dump them outside in front of the big overhead door where the tractor can push it away.

 - As of December 2019 the Ag Society board of Directors will be fining users for not cleaning up.
 The first offense will be $50 and suspension of swipe card until fine is paid, second offense is $100 and suspension of swipe card until fine is paid.
-Our security cameras are high quality and users can be identified from the footage.
+Security camera footage will be reviewed to determine those respoinsible, should complaints be recieved.

 High Prairie Ag.
 Society Code of Conduct - Zero Tolerance Policy

 Zero Tolerance refers to those policies that treat minor and major incidents of inappropriate behavior with equal severity in order to send a strong message to potential violators.
-The purpose of this policy is to promote mutual respect and cooperation, encourage the values of community-mindedness, and establish standards of expected behavior of the High Prairie Agricultural Society.
-The goal is to eliminate verbal or physical abuse and maintain a safe physical and respectful social atmosphere for our members, directors and executive as well as all users of our facilities.
+Thepurposeof this policy is to promote mutual respect and cooperation, encourage the values of community-mindedness, and establish standards of expected behavior of t The goal is to eliminate verbal or physical abuse and maintain a safe physical and respectful social atmosphere for our members, directors and executive as well as all users of our facilities.

 All employees, members, directors, executive directors, and users of Ag Society facilities are subject to this policy.
 It applies to behavior that may occur during the course of all Ag Society business, activities and events.
 It also applies to behaviors between individuals associated with the Ag Society but outside of the Ag Society’s business, activities and events when such behavior adversely affects relationships within the Ag Society’s business, activities, events and environment.